 On 7th July 1941, he arrived at No. 7 (Coastal) Operation Training Unit based in Limavady, Co.
 Londonderry.

 Wilson Twentyman died on 20th July 1942 aged 26 years old.
 He was pilot of Vickers Wellington Mark IC DV772.
 He captained the plane alongside Flight Sergeant Vernon James Pither.

 The pair were on a non-operational day training flight completing circuits, landings and low-level coastal flying.
 They took off from RAF Limavady, Co.
 Londonderry.
-At 1610hrs, the plane came down to the north east of the Giant’s Causeway in Co.
+At 1610hrs, the plane came down to the northeast of the Giant’s Causeway, Co.
 Antrim where it caught fire on impact.

 The New Zealander pilot flew inland over the causeway towards Bushmills over houses on the Runkerry Road.
 Flying close to Runkerry House, the crew were in low cloud with visibility of 15-20 miles.
 They had no instructions to fly inland and the cause of the accident was likely an error of judgement.
 Both men died at the scene of the crash on high ground overlooking Portcoon.
 This is now part of the Ulster Way a few hundred yards away from the Causeway Hotel.

 Reverend Colin Sinclair and Glenda Rodgers from Bushmills were instrumental in establishing a memorial.
 Glenda got in touch with family of the two men in their native New Zealand and Australia.
 Money was independently raised by members of the Royal British Legion and the local community.
 The dedication of the granite memorial took place on Sunday 20th July 2008 at 1530hrs.